bl2023222196/D3PGSA/README.md

 ```
 Then interact with the environment using env.step().

+# 💡Statement of Major Changes in Experimental Results due to Dataset Modification

+We have comprehensively updated and restructured all experimental datasets used in the original submission.
+These updates involve the inclusion of two additional real-world datasets, the reconstruction of four synthetic datasets, and a refinement of the temporal resolution in processing vehicle charging events to more accurately capture realistic charging behaviors.
+These modifications have resulted in notable changes to the input distributions and scenario configurations.
+Consequently, all experimental results—including performance metrics, tables, and figures—have been fully re-generated.
+These updates stem solely from adjustments to the experimental design, with the proposed methodology itself remaining unchanged.

 # Experimental Results

 This section presents key experimental results from our study, including training dynamics, comparative evaluations, and statistical analyses.